 As free movement has now ended, there are new rules regarding immigration and working in the UK.
 If you employ someone who is a resident overseas but works in the UK, you should consider whether they need a frontier worker permit to continue working in the UK.

 What is a frontier worker?

 A frontier worker is someone who lives overseas but comes to the UK temporarily to work.
-If your employee was a frontier worker on or before 31 December 2020, they can use their passport or national identity card to travel to the UK and work until 30 June 2021.
-From 1 July 2021, a new frontier worker permit is required by those who work in the UK
+If your employee was a frontier worker on or before 31 December 2020, they were able to use their passport or national identity card to travel to the UK and work until 30 June 2021.
+Since 1 July 2021, a new frontier worker permit is required by those who work in the UK.

 What is a frontier worker permit?